Goldenbwuoy/LRR/README.md

 LRR (Lab Report Repository) is an online software application for course instructors to post, receive and mark assignments, and for students to submit assignments, or submit re-marking requests.

-This software was originally developed by by Mahomed Nor in 2018, a graduate student in the Department of Computer Science at the Zhejiang Normal University, while he was taking a graduate course called **Advanced Software Engineering** (http://lanlab.org/course/2018f/se/homepage.html).
+This software was originally developed by Mahomed Nor in 2018, a graduate student in the Department of Computer Science at the Zhejiang Normal University, while he was taking a graduate course called **Advanced Software Engineering** (http://lanlab.org/course/2018f/se/homepage.html).

 The LRR's project home page is at http://121.4.94.30/homepage/.
-For potential project contributors, we recommend that you browse its home page first to familiarize yourselves with the project.
+For potential project contributors, we recommend that you browse its home page first to familiarize yourself  with the project.